Azure/cyclecloud-lsf/README.md

 ## Resource Connector for Azure CycleCloud

-This project extends the RC for LSF for an Azure CycleCloud provider: azurecc.
+This project extends the RC for LSF for an Azure CycleCloud provider: cyclecloud.

 ### Upgrading CycleCloud